niewysoki/III/README.md

 ```
 go run ./cmd/iii/main.go sender --from=a.schubert@uw.edu.pl --to=test@test.com --username=9a346bcdbc771c --password=0d55fba525a381 --host=smtp.mailtrap.io --port=2525 --loglevel=4
 ```
- Most email platforms use very inteligent algorithms to filter out malicious emails, so for simplicity we will use "Mail Trap" platform for sending and receiving emails.
+ Most email platforms use very intelligent algorithms to filter out malicious emails, so for simplicity we will use "Mail Trap" platform for sending and receiving emails.

 ## Recieving email